Apple Watch can help detect COVID-19 - Somag News

-We know that the COVID-19 tests are not accessible to everyone and, at the present moment, it is capable of many even being contaminated and asymptomatic and not even knowing their own situation.
+We know that the COVID-19 tests are not accessible to everyone and, at this moment, it is capable of many even being contaminated and asymptomatic and not even knowing their own situation.

 But if you own an Apple Watch (or smartwatch / smart bracelet capable of monitoring your heart rate), there is a chance to know your condition just by analyzing a few vital signs.

-According to new studies released recently by CBS News and conducted by Mount Sinai Health System at New York and Stanford Universities, subtle changes in heartbeat can appear up to seven days before symptoms or a positive result.
+According to new studies released recently by CBS News and carried out by Mount Sinai Health System at New York and Stanford Universities, subtle changes in heartbeat can appear up to seven days before symptoms or a positive result.

-The study looked at the heart rate variation of nearly 300 front-line health workers who used Apple Watch between April 29 and September 29 last year, which is a common practice to monitor immune system response times as well.
+The study looked at the variation in heart rate of nearly 300 front-line health workers who used Apple Watch between April 29 and September 29 last year, which is a common practice to monitor the immune system’s response time as well.

 A different study, but with similar purposes, is being carried out at Stanford in November, including people using Fitbit and Garmin trackers, in addition to the Apple wearable.